mole99/tt06-tiny-shader/README.md

 # Tiny Shader

-Modern GPUs use fragment shaders to determine the color for each pixel.
-Thousands of shading units run in parallel to execute the fragment shader to determine the final color for each pixel.
+Modern GPUs use fragment shaders to determine the final color for each pixel.
+Thousands of shading units run in parallel to speed up this process and ensure that a high FPS ratio can be achieved.

-Tiny Shader mimics such a shading unit, it executes a shader of 10 instructions for each pixel.
+Tiny Shader mimics such a shading unit and executes a shader with 10 instructions for each pixel.
 No framebuffer is used, the color values are generated on the fly.
-Tiny Shader also offers an SPI interface with which a new shader can be loaded.
-The final result can be viewed via VGA output.
+Tiny Shader also offers an SPI interface via which a new shader can be loaded.
+The final result can be viewed via the VGA output at 640x480 @ 60 Hz, although at an internal resolution of 64x48 pixel.

 ## Examples